 The principal of the 2020 Bonds is not subject to acceleration upon the occurrence and continuation of an Event of Default under the Indenture.
 If Pledged Revenues, together with other money available under the Indenture, are insufficient to pay debt service on the 2020 Bonds when due and payable, 2020 Bondholders will not be able to require accelerated payment of Special Assessments or County Advanced Revenues and may not be able to increase the amount of the Special Assessments, County Advanced Revenues or other revenues in order to make up any deficiency.
-Further, in the event any landowner defaults in its obligation to pay Special Assessments or real property taxes from which the County Advanced Revenues are paid, the ultimate source of recovery of such defaulted Special Assessments or property taxes.
+Further, in the event any landowner defaults in its obligation to pay Special Assessments or real property taxes from which the County Advanced Revenues are paid, the ultimate source of recovery of such defaulted Special Assessments or property taxes is a tax sale or foreclosure upon the property subject to the lien of the defaulted Special Assessments or property taxes.
 See the sections "CERTAIN BONDHOLDERS' RISKS - County Advanced Revenues and Special Assessment Delinquencies" and "CERTAIN BONDHOLDERS' RISKS - Potential Delay and Limitations in Foreclosure Proceedings."